proofofcloud/trust-server/sss-setup.md

 # where '{...}' is the json that contains all the initial commitments (as described in the previous step).
 ```

-Output: Generates a local configuration file `shares.sss`, and prints the json with encrypted partial shares to all other participants.
+Output: Generates a local configuration file `shares.sss`, and prints out the json with encrypted partial shares to all other participants.
 Example:
 ```
 {"alice":{"bob": "xxxx", "charlie": "xxxxx", ...}}
 ```

 Action: Share this output with all other participants.
-Once all N participants generated and shared their partial shares, they all should be united into a single json.
+Once all N participants generated and shared their partial shares, all partial shares should be united into a single json.
 Like this:|
 ```
 {"alice":{"bob": "xxxx", "charlie": "xxxxx", ...}, "bob":{"alice": "xxxx", ....}, "charlie": {...}, ...}
 ```

 ### 4. Finalize and Save Share (Round 3)
-After creating the unified json of all partial shares
+After creating the unified json of all partial shares:

 ```
 sss-tool init-my-share --shares pub-datas '{...}' --partial-shares '{...}'